dcernst/dcernst.github.io/teaching/mat431f21/syllabus.md

 ### Homework ###
 You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in his or her own work.
 In general, late homework will *not* be accepted.
 However, you are allowed to turn in up to **three late homework assignments** with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
 When doing your homework, I encourage you to consult the [Elements of Style for Proofs]({{site.baseurl}}/teaching/ElementsOfStyle.pdf).
 Your overall homework grade will be worth 20% of your final grade.

 On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Homework number.
-You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat431s21/homework/).
+You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat431f21/homework/).
 I reserve the right to modify the homework assignments as I see necessary.

 Homework will be assigned almost every class meeting, and students are expected to complete (or try their best to complete) each assignment before walking into the next class period.
 Homework will generally consist of completing exercises and proving theorems from the textbook.
 In addition to completing the assigned problems, I also want you to assess your own work.
 Next to each problem, I want you to write down a score between 0 and 4 that represents your perception of the validity and quality of your proposed solution/proof.
+Not completing the self-assessment step may impact the score on your homework.
 Consider using the following rubric.

 <center>
 <table class="table table-striped">